TANGO-Project/monitor-infrastructure/README.md

 ### Relation to other TANGO components

-The other TANGO components connect to the monitor Infrastructure through the REST API application:
+The other TANGO components connect to the monitoring Infrastructure through the REST API application:

 - Programming model